Why stress and anxiety make you gain weight and how to control it

 - And more.

-These hidden stressors can be so constant that you don't register them, because most of them are seamlessly woven into "normalcy."
+These hidden stressors can be so constant that you don't register them, because they are mostly woven seamlessly into "normal."

-However, as they accumulate, they can wear you down, making you feel listless, tired, bloated, and sore.
+However, as they build up they can wear you down and make you feel listless, tired, bloated and sore.

 There was a time when this feeling used to be called "adrenal fatigue."

-The adrenal fatigue theory went like this : Chronic stress exhausts the adrenal glands and reduces their ability to pump out the stress hormone cortisol.
+The theory of adrenal fatigue was this : Chronic stress depletes the adrenal glands and reduces their ability to pump out the stress hormone cortisol.
 After several studies, they determined that "adrenal fatigue does not exist."

-All of those stressors I mentioned have to do with something called HPA axis dysfunction, which stands for "hypothalamic-pituitary-adrenal," and the word "axis" means they're all connected.
+All of those stressors that I mentioned have to do with something called HPA axis dysfunction, which means "hypothalamic-pituitary-adrenal," and the word "axis" means that they are all connected.

 That's how it works: